-Fly Tying Thread, Denier, Ought Sizes, Thread Sizing and Breaking Strains
+Introduction To Choosing Fly Tying Thread, Denier, Ought Sizes, Thread Sizing & Breaking Strains - All Explained Here

 Thread diameters were created in the 1930s.
 In the fly tyers have been using 6/0, 8/0, 12/0 fly tying threads plus many others, however in 1988 WAPSI fly introduced a thread called 70 UTC and 140 UTC for their UTC threads based on Denier sizing.
 There has been confusion since!